charles-uno/charles-uno.github.io/_posts/2019-09-10-once-upon-a-time.md

 | ...
 Other stuff (green)[^1] → [[Ancient Stirrings]]     | 13% | 42% | 64% |
 | ...
 Other stuff (green) → [[Once Upon a Time]]          | 14% | 45% | 67% |

-<p class="table-caption">Odds to get a [[Griselbrand]] on the table each turn.
+<span class="table-caption">Odds to get a [[Griselbrand]] on the table each turn.
 Values are cumulative, so "≤T3" is the odds to do so on turn three or earlier.
-All values ±2%.</p>
+All values ±2%.</span>

 [^1]: "Other stuff" refers to anything not on the critical path to accomplishing the model's goal.
 For example, the goal of the Valakut model is to get [[Primeval Titan]] on the table.
 Cards like [[Lightning Bolt]] and [[Obstinate Baloth]] don't help with that.
 As far as the computer is concerned, they're blanks.